liz3/skx/README.md

 ```

 ## Current issues
-The Tree compiler has some issues with the way that its not a token based parser, which did somne limitations.
+The Tree compiler has some issues with the way that its not a token based parser, which did add some limitations.

 ## Building
 The CMake file has two variables, one builds a executable which can take a file as a argument and runs it.